HTC today announced it has entered the camera market with the strange little HTC RE camera.

 Announced next to the HTC Desire EYE, a phone aimed at the selfie obsessed, the RE is small, simple to use and shaped a bit like a periscope.
 The reason for this is that HTC want it to be easy to handle so that you always stay in the moment.

 Peter Chou, CEO of the HTC Corporation, explains “HTC is reinventing the way we think about imaging.
-We are taking you out from behind the viewfinder and putting you back where you belong, at the heart of the action.”

 The RE features a 16 megapixel sensor that enables full-HD video recording using a 146 degree wide-angle lens.
 It can connect to your phone using RE app so you can use your phone as a viewfinder but it’s not exclusive to HTC phones.
 In fact iOS and Android apps will be available from launch, there’s no news on whether a Windows Phone app is in the pipeline yet.